-- b.
+- a.
+The Command Hospital will manage patient distribution. - b.
 The Resource Hospital Coordinating Center (RHCC) hospital will be notified by the Command Hospital. - c.
 The RHCC will assist with incident communications and assessing hospital capacity as the situation warrants. - 4.
 Transportation of the most critically injured trauma patients should be prioritized to Level 1 Trauma Centers unless these hospitals have provided notification they are overwhelmed.
-Activation of Helicopter EMS (per policy) may assist with distribution. - a.
+Activation of Helicopter EMS (per the Helicopter EMS Utilization Policy) may assist with distribution. - a.
 Ambulances may transport multiple patients in the same vehicle for resource utilization. - b.
 Transportation decisions should attempt to evenly distribute patients to area hospitals and not overburden one facility. - c.
 PPERS may also be activated for hospital decompression. - d.
 Alternate transport vehicles and destinations may be utilized and will be coordinated by the EMS Medical Director. - 5.
-Quality Improvement: MCI events will be reviewed by the responding agencies and the Region 11 Medical Director's Consortium.
+Quality Improvement: MCI events will be reviewed by the responding agencies and the Region 11 EMS Medical Directors.